ThomasPrior/EthermineInfo/README.md

   * Payouts

-      ❌Paid on
+      ✔ Paid on

-      ❌Amount
+      ✔ Amount

-      ❌Transaction hash
+      ✔ Transaction hash

 ## Things you should know